 High visibility vest and ice scraper.

-Even in temperatures of -25°C, many people will get in their car and drive off wearing summer clothes.
+Even in very cold temperatures, many people will get in their car and drive off wearing summer clothes.
 Should you get stuck in a ditch on a forest road, you will soon realise how poorly equipped you are.
 If you cannot get the car started, the heat will rapidly disappear, and it may take a while for a recovery vehicle to arrive.
 You should therefore be equipped with the following in winter:

 Winter is the normal time for slippery road conditions.
 However, the roads can get slippery at other times of the year too.
 The following are a few examples of things to pay particular attention to in other seasons.